RRZE-HPC/DisCostiC-Sim/README.md

 Files                  | Description
 --------------------- | -------------
-`Convert-<program>.py`          | A helper script that takes the original code and, through annotation, locates code loops and communication and identifies user-defined variables, such as dimx and dimy in the Cartesian stencil heat.c code, and ultimately generates DSEL code.
+`Convert-<program>.py`          | A helper script that takes the original code and, through annotation, locates code loops and communication and identifies user-defined variables, such as dim_x and dim_y in the Cartesian stencil heat.c code, and ultimately generates DSEL code.
 `requirements.txt`               | Each (sub)dependency is listed and pinned using "==" to specify a particular package version.
 This project makes use of the lightweight `Python tree data structure` [anytree==2.8.0](https://pypi.org/project/anytree) and `type hints for Python 3.7+` [typing_extensions==4.4.0](https://pypi.org/project/typing-extensions).
 These dependencies are later installed (normally in a virtual environment) through pip using the `pip install -r requirements.txt` command.
 The generated tree's syntax is the same as the original C/C++ code.

-For the specified program, this will produce following files:
+For the specified program, this will produce the following files:

 Files                  | Location       |Description
 --------------------- | ------------- | -------------